makkus/inaugurate/README.rst

 - supports 'non-root'-permission installs (via conda_)
 - has no dependencies except for either ``curl`` or ``wget`` (and bzip2 when using *conda*)
 - creates seperate environments for each package it installs (either via python virtualenv or conda)
-- has it's own 'official' app_store_, or lets you use your own local one
+- has it's own 'official' app_store_, or lets you use your own, local one
+- can be self-hosted
-- easily customizable, so you can host it yourself
+- is easily customizable, so can be used for your own application for which you want to provide a bootstrap script for
 - supports Debian-, RedHat- based Linux distros, as well as Mac OS X
-- can, optionally, install Mac OS X CommandLineTools for Xcode
+- can, optionally, also install Mac OS X CommandLineTools for Xcode

 Description